 6. The T-EAS sends the ACR Complete message to the T-EES to confirm that the ACR has completed.

-7. The T-EES sends the ACR Complete message to the EEC.
+7. The T-EES sends the ACR information notification message to the EEC as described in clause 8.8.3.5.3.

 If the procedure fails after step 4, it will be terminated with an appropriate cause in the ACR Response message to the EEC in step 7.
 The EEC may then proceed attempting to obtain services from the T-EAS discovered in step 3 without service continuity support.
 Alternatively, the EEC may resume the present procedure starting with step 3 and selecting a different T-EES.